makelab-kaist/inline-server/README.md

-# Arduino Server
+# Inline Server

 A simple server that allows to compile and upload code sketches on Arduino via socket.io, as well as listening to serial output.

 ## Installation

-- Clone the repository on your local drive and do `cd arduino-server`
+- Clone the repository on your local drive and do `cd inline-server`
 - Install dependencies with `npm install`
 - Run `brew install arduino-cli`.
 For that, you need [homebrew](https://brew.sh) installed.
 For other systems, see the [arduino-cli docs](https://arduino.github.io/arduino-cli/0.33)
 - Run `arduino-cli core update-index` and list your boards with `arduino-cli board list`
 - Install some boards.
 For example, to install the Arduino UNO use `arduino-cli core install arduino:avr`
 - Run the server with `npm run dev` (development) or `npm start` (release)

-## Websockets

-The Arduino Server uses socket.io for communication.
-To see the ws protocol, refer to [this](./ws_protocol.md).
+You can use the server with the Inline VSCode extension (client).
+Alternatively, you can write your own code (see the [Writing code to interface with the serve](#writing-code-to-interface-with-the-server) section).

 ## Writing code to interface with the server

 These are examples of code snippets that can be used to interface with the server.

+### Socket.io protocol

+The Inline Server uses socket.io for communication.
+To see the ws protocol, refer to [this](./ws_protocol.md).

-### Arduino-cli Example
+#### Arduino-cli Example

 ```js
 ArduinoCli.getInstance()